Taxonomy, Plant Type for Becky Shasta Daisy Flowers

 - Earwigs: These scary-looking pests are easily trapped.
 Lay down damp newspaper or cardboard in your garden; they will crawl under at night.
 In the morning, check your traps.
 Wearing sturdy garden gloves, remove the victims and dispose of them.

-- Slugs: Use the same techniques as are laid out in this article on hosta (another favorite target of slugs).
+- Slugs: Use the same techniques as with hosta (another favorite target of slugs).

 Other Kinds of Daisies